softcraft-development/typonomy/docs/functions/reiterate.md

 > **reiterate**\<`S`\>(`count`, `reducer`, `initialState`): `S`

-Repeats a reducer function a specified number of times and returns the final state.
+Calls a reducer function a specified number of times and returns the final state.
 Passes the current iteration number as the value (starting from 1) and a zero-based index as the key to the reducer.
+Stops execution if the reducer throws a `BreakExecution`.

 ## Type parameters